kennych418/kennych418.github.io/index.md

 ![NN](../Pictures/NN.png)

 #### Part 5: Visualize and Compare
 To easily demonstrate the functionality of our system, we created a script in python to visualize the location of each beacon with respect to a reference.
 A single beacon is connected through a USB to a computer running the visualizer script.
 The Arduino will print all of its data to the computer's COM port, where the script with parse the data and animate the beacons on a 2D coordinate system.
 Figure 7 shows two screenshots from the script along with an example of what the physical layout of beacons should look like.

 ![Visualizer](../Pictures/Visualizer.png)
 ![VisualizerReal](../Pictures/VisualizerReal.png)
-**Figure 7**: Two screenshots of the visualizer script that show the movement of the leftmost beacon closer towards the reference beacon.
+**Figure 7**: Two screenshots of the visualizer script that were set up to show what the movement of a beacon should look like physically and graphically.
+We were not able to test test distance measurement in an actual experient due to the BLE and power issues.

 ### VIII.
 Results
 #### Part 1: Hardware and Physical Design Validation